aungmyohtut21/Acumen-Assessment/README.md

-# Acumen-Assessment
+# Data Analysis Acumen
-This is the assessment test that I have taken for Data and Policy Analyst position at Acumen.
+This is the data analysis test that I have taken Acumen.